-As discussed above under "Our Business-Our Sales Platforms," we offer our products through three sales platforms (Retail Card, Payment Solutions and CareCredit), which management measures based on their revenue-generating activities.
-The following is a discussion of certain supplemental information for the year ended December 31, 2020, for each of our sales platforms.
+As discussed above under "Our Business-Our Sales Platforms," beginning in June 2021, we now offer our credit products through five sales platforms (Home & Auto, Digital, Diversified & Value, Health & Wellness and Lifestyle), which management measures based on their revenue-generating activities.
+The following is a discussion of certain supplemental information for the years ended December 31, 2021 and 2020, for each of our five sales platforms and Corp, Other information.